DDSKS uses cookies

 • interdisciplinary projects

-The specialisation subjects run throughout all three years and are specific to playwriting, lighting, sound, stage directing and scenography.
+The specialisation subjects run throughout all three years and are specific to lighting, sound, stage directing and scenography.
 You will develop your knowledge of your specialised area and build foundational skills within it in these subjects, including learning methods and tools that can be applied in collaboration with other areas in the performing arts.

 There are two independent projects in the programme, one of which is the bachelor's project in the last year.
 The independent projects are an opportunity to delve into an area you are particularly curious about and carry out artistic or methodological investigations and experiments.
 You can work individually or in a group.
 During each of the three years there is a larger project, focused on creating a piece which will be performed to an audience.
 You will work with your specialisation area in a practical way for a longer period, along with students from other specialisations and programmes.
 The projects are often based on the production and collaboration methods of institutional theatre.